 - 1. The solar energy facility ("Facility") to be developed on current Tax Parcels 43-A-3 and 29-A-7 ("Property") pursuant to special use permit SUP18-0003 ("Special Use Permit"), shall be developed in conformance with the Generalized Development Plan titled "Generalized Development Plans Spotsylvania Solar Energy Center C Special Use Permit-SUP 18-0003 Livingston Magisterial District Spotsylvania County, VA", as last revised November 20, 2018 ("GDP") which is attached hereto and incorporated herein by reference.
 To the extent that the conditions herein are contrary to the GDP, the conditions herein shall supersede the GDP and control.
 SUP18-0003, along with SUP18-0001 and SUP18-0002, constitute the Spotsylvania Solar Energy Center ("Project").
 The verbs "shall" and "must" as used throughout this Special Use Permit denote a mandatory act or requirement. - 2.
-This Special Use Permit is issued to Sustainable Property Holdings, LLC ("Applicant").
-The Applicant is wholly owned or is otherwise controlled by its parent company, FTP Power, LLC, also known as "sPower".
-These conditions shall bind the Applicant, any and all owners, occupants, and users of the Property, which shall also herein be referred to at times collectively as the "Operators".
-All bonding or posting of sureties for the project shall be by and in the name of the parent company, FTP Power, LLC, and the then current owner of the Property. - 3.
-The Applicant shall secure and at all times maintain public liability insurance for personal injuries, death, and property damage, and umbrella insurance coverage, for the duration of the Special Use Permit in the minimum amounts set forth below, and shall include the County as co-insured: - a.
+This Special Use Permit is issued to the owners of the Property and shall run with the land unless and until this Special Use Permit is revoked, lapses, expires, or is voided.
+The applicant acting on behalf of the owners of the Property in applying for this Special Use Permit is Sustainable Property Holdings, LLC.
+These conditions shall bind the applicant, any and all owners, occupants, and users of the Property, jointly and severally, which shall also be referred to at times collectively as the "Operator". - 3.
+The Operator shall secure and at all times maintain public liability insurance for personal injuries, death, and property damage, and umbrella insurance coverage, for the duration of the Special Use Permit in the minimum amounts set forth below, and shall include the County as co-insured: - a.
 Commercial General Liability covering personal injuries, death and property damage: \$2,000,000 per occurrence/ \$6,000,000 aggregate; - b.
-Automobile Coverage: \$1,000,000 per occurrence/ \$2,000,000 aggregate; - c.
-Excess Liability: \$1,000,000; - d.
+Automobile Coverage: \$1,000,000 per occurrence; - c.
+Excess Liability: \$5,000,000; - d.
 Workers Compensation and Employers Liability Insurance in accordance with applicable statutory amounts. - 4.
-The Applicant's Commercial General liability insurance policy and excess liability policy shall specifically include the County and its officers, boards, employees, volunteers, attorneys, agents, and consultants as additional insureds. - 5.
-The Applicant's insurance policies shall be issued by an insurance company licensed to do business in the State and with a Best's rating of at least A. - 6.
-The Applicant shall provide the Zoning Administrator Certificates of Insurance annually, and the amounts of required insurance shall be reviewed every two years for adequacy of coverage by the County's carrier.
+The Operator's Commercial General liability insurance policy and excess liability policy shall specifically include the County and its officers, boards, employees, volunteers, attorneys, agents, and consultants as additional insureds. - 5.
+The Operator's insurance policies shall be issued by an insurance company licensed to do business in the State and with a Best's rating of at least A. - 6.
+The Operator shall provide the Zoning Administrator Certificates of Insurance annually, and the amounts of required insurance shall be reviewed every two years for adequacy of coverage by the County's carrier.
 As determined solely by the County's insurance carrier, insurance premiums or coverage shall be increased when necessary to protect the County. - 7.
-The Applicant's insurance policies shall contain an endorsement obligating the insurance company to furnish the County with at least thirty (30) days prior written notice in advance of the cancellation of the insurance. - 8.
-The Applicants insurance renewal or replacement policies or certificates shall be delivered to the County at least fifteen (15) days before the expiration of the insurance that such policies are to renew or replace. - 9.
-Prior to the issuance of a land-disturbing permit, the holder of the Special Use Permit shall deliver to the County a copy of each of the policies or certificates representing the insurance in the required amounts.
+The Operator's insurance policies shall contain an endorsement obligating the insurance company to furnish the County with at least thirty (30) days prior written notice in advance of the cancellation of the insurance. - 8.
+The Operator's insurance renewal or replacement policies or certificates shall be delivered to the Zoning Administrator at least fifteen (15) days before the expiration of the insurance that such policies are to renew or replace. - 9.
+Prior to the issuance of a land-disturbing permit, the holder of the Special Use Permit shall deliver to the Zoning Administrator a copy of each of the policies or certificates representing the insurance in the required amounts.